francescmarti00/dmu-multimedia/md/Forms-PouchDB.md

 ### Exercise 1

 In this exercise you are going to create a registration form for a website.
-The following image shows you the information this form must include (image from <https://www.tutorialstonight.com/html-code-for-registration-form-with-validation.php>):
+The following image shows you the information this form must include:

 ![image](https://raw.githubusercontent.com/francescmarti00/dmu-multimedia/master/resources/registration-form.webp)